Fully Context-Aware Image Inpainting with a Learned Semantic Pyramid: Related Work

 \subsubsection{Deep networks for deterministic image inpainting}

-In recent years, many deep learning models based on the architectures of conditional GAN have been proposed for deterministic image inpainting~\cite{DBLP:conf/eccv/YanLLZS18,xiong2019foreground,yu2018generative}.
+In recent years, many deep learning models based on the architectures of conditional GAN have been proposed for deterministic image inpainting~\cite{xiong2019foreground,yu2018generative,DBLP:journals/pr/DingRR18,DBLP:journals/pr/ZhangWSYLKLZLYS22,DBLP:conf/cvpr/0002OC21}.
 These models also greatly benefit from the adversarial training scheme as well as further designs.
-Pathak \textit{et al.}~\cite{pathak2016context} first exploited the auto-encoder framework to perform global context encoding and image decoding, which introduces a new channel-wise fully connected layer to learn the global context.
-On top of this, other learning-based methods have achieved promising improvements in restoring particular images such as human faces and cars~\cite{DBLP:conf/cvpr/LiLY017,DBLP:conf/cvpr/Yeh0LSHD17}.
-Iizuka \textit{et al.}~\cite{iizuka2017globally} proposed to use multiple discriminators based on stacked dilated convolutional layers~\cite{DBLP:journals/corr/YuK15,DBLP:journals/pami/ChenPKMY18} to enhance the consistency of global and local visual context.
-Other architectures are also explored in recent work, including U-Net~\cite{DBLP:conf/eccv/YanLLZS18}, the multi-column fusion module~\cite{DBLP:conf/nips/WangTQSJ18}, and the multi-scale learning modules~\cite{wang2019musical,li2020recurrent,DBLP:journals/corr/abs-2104-01431,DBLP:journals/tip/ZhuHLLLLDZ21}, to enlarge the global perception field of the image generator.
+Pathak \textit{et al.}~\cite{pathak2016context} first exploited the auto-encoder framework to perform global context encoding and image decoding.
+Iizuka \textit{et al.}~\cite{iizuka2017globally} proposed to use multiple discriminators based on stacked dilated convolutional layers to enhance the consistency of global and local visual context.
+Other architectures are also explored in recent work such as the multi-scale learning modules~\cite{li2020recurrent,QIN2022108547}.
 Unlike the existing work, our model specifically leverages the multi-scale information as the semantic prior pyramid, which is learned in a multi-level knowledge distillation module.

-More recent studies take advantage of the attention module in capturing long-range contextual relations~\cite{yu2018generative,liu2019coherent,DBLP:conf/cvpr/ZengFCG19,xie2019image,DBLP:conf/eccv/SongYLLHLK18,sagong2019pepsi}.
-For instance, Deepfill~\cite{yu2018generative} follows a coarse-to-fine generation framework with a context attention module that relies on patch-wise similarities to enhance the restoration of high-frequency information.
-Besides, some methods propose various network architectures to eliminate the undesired influence from invalid pixels in context feature extraction, such as partial convolutions~\cite{liu2018image}, gated convolutions~\cite{yu2019free}, region normalization blocks~\cite{yu2020region} and dynamic selection blocks~\cite{DBLP:journals/tip/WangZZ21}.

-Although the deep learning models described above perform generally better than rule-based approaches at generating realistic images, they still struggle with structural distortion in complex scenes.
+More recent studies take advantage of the attention module in capturing long-range contextual relations~\cite{yu2018generative,DBLP:conf/cvpr/ZengFCG19,DBLP:journals/pr/WangMLZZ20}.
+For instance, Deepfill~\cite{yu2018generative} follows a coarse-to-fine generation framework with patch-wise aggregation to enhance the restoration of high-frequency information.
+Besides, some methods propose various network architectures to eliminate the undesired influence from invalid pixels in context feature extraction~\cite{yu2019free,yu2020region}.
+Although these approaches perform generally better than rule-based approaches at generating realistic images, they still struggle with structural distortion in complex scenes.
 This is because they cannot deal well with the ambiguous context of the missing area due to the limitation of the deterministic training paradigm.